Acta Scientific Paediatrics

 Intuitively, taking into account the results of the previous studies [1-5,7], transfused patients have high hospitalization costs which are related to the critical illness and the increased LOSICU, LMV and LOS [1].

 This study undertook a second analysis of the results of the previous study [1] with the primary objective to determine the hospitalization costs among transfused and non-transfused patients in this cohort of 594 patients since this analysis was not realized then.
 The second objective was to demonstrate whether transfused patients had higher hospitalization costs compared to non- transfused patients in this cohort.
 Considering the results of the previous systematic review and meta-analysis on the impact of transfusion guided protocols with POC tests in hemorrhagic settings in children [7], hospitalization and transfusion costs could be reduced with these protocols by shaping and optimizing patient blood product management.
 The results of this second analysis serves as evidence to develop transfusion guided protocols with POC devices for patient blood management since these protocols have not been developed in our Hospital.
 These protocols have the aim to optimize outcome and hospitalization costs related to transfusion in children.
-The rationale is that when transfusion guided with POC devices protocols are integrated in patient blood management in hemorrhagic surgery, outcome and hospitalization costs is improved.
+The rationale is that when transfusion guided with POC devices protocols are integrated in patient blood management in hemorrhagic surgery, outcome and hospitalization costs are improved.
 This study is part of the Thesis entitled “Do goal directed therapies improve postoperative outcome in children?
 (Perioperative Goal Directed Fluid and Hemodynamic Therapy; Transfusion goal directed therapy using viscoelastic methods and enhanced recovery after surgery and Postoperative outcome)” [9].

 Methods